chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 The prince flees his kingdom ashamed and tries to bury his past under a new start in a new life in a new land.
 And it all seems to be perfect, until he hears that his kingdom was taken over by his tyrant uncle, and that he needs to claim his rightful throne to save the land: but that would involve bravely owning up to his mistakes in front of his mother and friends.

-The Prodigal Son must stop running, come home, and face his fears and failures head-on.
+The Prodigal Son must stop running, come home, and face his fears and failures (and his father?) head-on.
 In the words of Raifiki, "You can either run from [your mistakes]… or learn from it!"
-The message is loud and clear: **you can't outrun your mistakes, instead, you must bravely run *towards* them**, which entails accepting the harsh consequences/reality, but also growing wiser to not make the same mistake again.
+The message is loud and clear: **you can't outrun your mistakes, instead, you must stand tall above them**, which entails accepting the harsh consequences of your mistakes, whilst coming under confident grace as a prince-son of your king-father.

 But what mistake *did* Simba have to face?

-## Scrutinizing the story
+## Scrutinising the story

-### Scar has been 100% to blame
+### Scar has been (but shouldn't be) 100% to blame

 I think the revealing answer is in the climactic dialogue: